 Thinking of buying residential real estate in Massachusetts?
 Customary practices there differ from those in many other states.
-Here's what to prepare for.
+Here's what to prepare for in your search for the ideal home, including:

 As you search online or attend open houses, you're likely to encounter many choices: namely single-family homes, multi-family homes, and condominiums.
 While a handful of cooperatives can be found in Massachusetts's cities, they're not common.